pinojs/pino/docs/transports.md

 <a id="pino-telegram-webhook"></a>
 ### pino-telegram-webhook

-[pino-telegram-webhook](https://github.com/Jhon-Mosk/pino-telegram-webhook) is a Pino v7+ transport for send message to [Telegram](https://telegram.org/).
+[pino-telegram-webhook](https://github.com/Jhon-Mosk/pino-telegram-webhook) is a Pino v7+ transport for sending messages to [Telegram](https://telegram.org/).

 ```js
 const pino = require('pino');